Enrico Fermi High School

 Enrico Fermi High School (defunct) was a high school located in Enfield, Connecticut, and closed when it consolidated with Enfield High School in 2016.
+The Enrico Fermi name was transferred to a wing of the Enfield High School building, and the original building is now known as the Enfield Municipal Annex.

 Overview

 Enrico Fermi High School was established in 1971.
 It previously served the Enfield community along with Enfield High School as one of the town's two high schools.

 Fermi High School Yearbooks have been archived online and are available at no cost.

 Consolidation with Enfield High School

-In May 2010, it was voted that Enfield High School and Enrico Fermi High School would be undergoing a consolidation process as part of the restructuring and improvement plan of Enfield Public Schools.
+In May 2010, it was voted that Enfield High School and Enrico Fermi High School would undergo a consolidation process as part of the restructuring and improvement plan of Enfield Public Schools.
 In November 2012, a town-wide referendum to appropriate $103 million for additions and renovations to Enfield High School overwhelmingly passed by a 2:1 margin.
-As a result of the consolidation Enrico Fermi High School is planned to close, resulting in yearly savings of $2 million, which would pay for bonding for the renovations and additions to Enfield High School.
-The State of Connecticut also will provide more than 70% reimbursement for construction to Enfield High School, as well.
-Students from Enrico Fermi will move into the expanded high school after construction is finished in 2016-2017, with an expected town-wide high school enrollment of 1,500 students.
-Proposed use of the vacated building include moving the middle school to the Enrico Fermi location or renovating the building as a town library/community center.
+As a result of the consolidation Enrico Fermi High School was closed, resulting in yearly savings of $2 million, which paid for bonding for the renovations and additions to Enfield High School.
+The State of Connecticut provided more than 70% reimbursement for construction to Enfield High School, as well.
+Students from Enrico Fermi moved into the expanded high school after construction finished in 2017, with an expected town-wide high school enrollment of 1,500 students.
+Proposed uses of the vacated building included moving the middle school to the Enrico Fermi location or renovating the building as a town library/community center.
 The Enrico Fermi name was used as the name of the new STEAM wing of the expanded and renovated Enfield High School.
-In 2016, Enrico Fermi High School closed, and its students attend Enfield High School.
+In 2016, Enrico Fermi High School closed, and its students began attending Enfield High School.
+Since the consolidation the facility has been renamed the Enfield Municipal Annex, and is used for adult education & other services.